 More than 6 million people call the state of Maryland home.
 Sure, on one side you have close proximity to the nation's capital, but on the other side, you have miles and miles of rolling hills and beautiful country.
 Those who prefer a more urban setting will love the larger cities that offers plenty of everything.
 Regardless of your reason for moving, one thing is for certain - the Old Line State has plenty of room to spread out.
 There is beauty on every corner, and it is close to some amazing sights.
 If you’re thinking about living in Maryland, then one of these top places might be just the spot you are looking for.

 Maryland is located on the east (Atlantic Ocean) coast of the United States.
 It is bordered by Virginia, West Virginia, Washington, D.C, Pennsylvania, and Delaware.
-Maryland’s state capital is Baltimore, although, Montgomery is Maryland's most populous city with more than 1,000,000 people living there.
-They have experienced growth of over two percent in the past year.
-Because it borders Washington, D. C., many people live here and work in the nation’s capital.
-Baltimore is the third largest city in this state.
-It has over 600,000 people that live within its borders, and it was ranked 17th in the country for the fittest cities in America.
+Maryland’s state capital is Annapolis, although, Baltimore is Maryland's most populous city with more than 620,000 people living there.
+The state of Marlyand continues to be an intriguing option for relocation as Marlyand borders Washington, D. C., so many residents can easily commute to the nation’s capital.

 Maryland offers great diversity for those who love all that Mother Nature has to offer.
 On the eastern coast, the beautiful Atlantic Ocean is sure to please.
 On the southwestern side, it is the magnificent Allegheny Mountain Range that offers a whole other type of attraction.
 In fact, there are 60 mountain ranges in this state.
 Whether you prefer the sanctity of the mountains or the tranquility of the sea, then you will find what you need in Maryland.